-There should be at least 2 (two) shareholders 18 with a maximum of 200 (two hundred) shareholders (excluding the present and former employees of the company who holds shares) in a private limited company.
+There should be at least 2 (two) shareholders 16 with a maximum of 200 (two hundred) shareholders (excluding the present and former employees of the company who hold shares) for forming a private limited company.

 B. How can one become a shareholder of private limited company / public limited company?